 - By sending an email containing the information indicated in the previous section to the following address: :

 - By sending a letter indicating which right they wish to access to: C/Génova nº6, 28004 Madrid, for the attention of the AENOR Legal Advisory Department.

-Similarly, and particularly if the Customer considers that they have not been able to exercise their rights to their full satisfaction, they may file a complaint with the supervisory authority of their country.
+Similarly, and especially when the data subject believes that they have not been able to exercise their rights to their full satisfaction, they may file a complaint with the supervisory authority in their country.

 The supervisory authorities of the European countries where AENOR operates are: